bris00/DFMA/diary/Tamper Proof Chastity Guide.md

 ## Potential problems

-* Natural wear and tear causing the ribbon to be ruined, or more likely the hole in the ribbon to fail.
+* Natural wear and tear, causing the ribbon to be ruined, or more likely the hole in the ribbon to fail.